PabMartinez/Api-docs/docs/source/api/v1/other/pickup-time/index.rst

 =============================
-Maritime
+PickUp Time
 =============================

-Maritime Ports
+PickUp Time
 ----------------
-Receives the name of the city, and returns a list of ports.
+Receives the Id of the shipment, and returns a list valid PickUp times.

 **Example request**: